krish-21/iStock/README.md

 ## Problem Setting :

-Introducing **iStock+**: Your personalised Stock Trading Program
+Introducing **iStock+**: Your personalised Stock Trading Simulator

-iStock+ is a program which will let you buy and sell stocks of different big companies in the likes of Apple, Google and Amazon.
+iStock+ is a program which will let you buy and sell stocks of 5 tech giants : Apple, Google, Amazon, Facebook & Microsoft.

 **iStock plus has a nummber of features-**